yangeric7/MousehuntBot/README.md

 I used this as practice to understand the basics of the Selenium Web Driver.

 I hope to also create functionality to answer the Kings Reward which is a captcha image to deter bots.
 I hope to use an image recognition library such as Tesseract-OCR.

+To run this in the command line, run the command `python mhbot.py` This requires python 2.7 and also installing Selenium.